PowerPointLabs/PowerPointLabs/doc/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

+<a name="dogfooding"></a>
+## Dogfooding

+We regularly publish the dev version of PowerPointLabs add-in, and a contributor could help to use and verify the updates.
+The dev version can be downloaded [here](http://www.comp.nus.edu.sg/~pptlabs/download/dev/PowerPointLabs.zip), or it can be built from the recent commit that has a tag.

+If any strange behaviour or exception is encountered, please submit a [bug report](#bugs).

 Most text of this document is taken from this [issue-guidelines](https://github.com/necolas/issue-guidelines).